MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMUserDeviceAffinityRequest.md

 ## DESCRIPTION
 The **Approve-CMUserDeviceAffinityRequest** cmdlet approves a request for user device affinity.

-In Microsoft System Center Configuration Manager, user device affinity defines a relationship between a user and a device.
+In Configuration Manager, user device affinity defines a relationship between a user and a device.
 Instead of deploying an application to a group of devices, you deploy an application to a user and Configuration Manager installs the application on all devices associated with the user.

 > [!NOTE]